After decades of silence, the Eastern Shore begins to reckon with its difficult history.

 “People might think it’s a thing of the past, but it still informs the present,” says Small.
 “The only place I’ve ever been called the N-word to my face is on the Eastern Shore—two times.
 I said preface it with ‘doctor.’”

 “It took years to convince our local Black community to have this conversation because the wounds were still fresh,” says task force co-chair Amber Green, also noting that many lifelong residents had never even heard of the lynchings, which were largely ignored by the local press.
 (Damning coverage in national media, including the Baltimore Sun, inspired newspaper boycotts that cut off outside views well into the 1970s.)
-“There was a lot of hesitancy.
-There are still living relatives of Matthew Williams, and of the man who he was accused of murdering.
+“There was a lot of hesitancy,” she continues.
+“There are still living relatives of Matthew Williams, and of the man who he was accused of murdering.
 But we continued to push the message that domestic terrorism has a direct result in our country’s, and county’s, disparities.
-A lot of people just assume that the past is the past, get over it, but all of it is connected.”
+A lot of people just assume that the past is the past, get over it.
+But all of it is connected.”

-As the founder of the nonprofit Fenix Youth Project, she helped lead the four-year effort to remove the town’s Confederate marker last summer, and is now spearheading a racial justice essay contest for local students.
+As the founder of the nonprofit Fenix Youth Project, Green helped lead the four-year effort to remove the town’s Confederate marker last summer, and is now spearheading a racial justice essay contest for local students.
 Following George Floyd’s death, she was also part of numerous marches that filled the streets of Salisbury.
 Within weeks, Broad Street, chosen for its proximity to the courthouse, was renamed Black Lives Matter Boulevard.

 “We are in 2021, and we have been talking about the same issues since the 1930s, the 1960s,” says Green, 30, who nonetheless sees a course correction coming.
 “I don’t hope for change, I expect it.”